 Call your local Health Insurance Counseling and Advocacy Program (HICAP) for additional questions and assistance.

 If you have health coverage through COBRA or CalCOBRA, you must pay the premiums yourself.
+Any premium for COBRA is in addition to any premiums you pay for Medicare and is not reduced when COBRA is secondary coverage to Medicare.
 For COBRA, you will pay 102% of the premium the employer pays.
 For CalCOBRA, you will pay:

 - At least 110% of the premium the employer pays if it is based on the age of covered employees.